altwajre/hello-akka/resources/docs/03-actors/07-persistence/README.md

 # Persistent FSM
 - `PersistentFSM` handles the incoming messages in an FSM like fashion.
 - Its internal state is persisted as a sequence of changes, later referred to as domain events.
+- The relationship between:
+    - incoming messages,
-- Relationship between incoming messages, FSM’s states and transitions, persistence of domain events is defined by a DSL.
+    - FSM’s states and transitions,
+    - persistence of domain events
+    - is defined by a DSL.

 ## A Simple Example
 - To demonstrate the features of the `PersistentFSM` trait, consider an actor which represents a Web store customer.